 Hi I’m Lisa.
-I’m an LGBT+ advocate, consultant and trainer with three years’ experience working on the front line with LGBT+ children and young people.
+I’m an LGBT+ advocate, consultant and trainer with four years’ experience working on the front line with LGBT+ children and young people.

 WHERE IT ALL BEGAN

 With a BSC in Sociology and MA in Parliamentary Politics, I began my career working for a Member of European Parliament and a Member of UK Parliament.
 However, it was my time as Chair of Loughborough University’s LGBT Association which ignited my desire for a career which made a difference.
 Something you’ll have heard before perhaps, but for me it’s true.
 Knowing that policy and public affairs in the third sector was where my heart truly laid, I went on to work for three years for several national charities.

 In 2015, I took the Young Transgender Centre of Excellence (YTCE), a BBC Children in Need supported project based at the Leicester LGB&T Centre, from concept to a regional, award winning service.
 Set up to support transgender young people, their families and professionals who may also be working with them; advocacy, consultancy and training were integral to the service.

 Winning Leicester Pride’s Unsung Hero Award in August 2016, I worked with over 70 transgender and non-binary children and young people and also supported around 40 of their families.
 I have written and delivered assemblies and workshops to over 1500 secondary school students.
 Additionally, I have written and delivered training to over 750 professionals working across the public, private and third sectors.
 Professions include: